rodrigodg1/bbs-mqtt-tls/BBS-with-MQTT/sample/ts-node/README.md

 - Topic 1: temp_with_suburb
 - Topic 2: temp_with_gps

-Subscriber A onlye receiver Topic 1 with temperature and Suburb information.
+Subscriber A only receive Topic 1 with temperature and Suburb information.

 Subscriber B receive the Topic 2 with all informations (i.e., temperature, GPS_Lat, GPS_Long, and Suburb)